|

 25, 2010

-This all-day
+This

-event, sponsored by the American Sephardi Federation, included
+all-day event, sponsored by the American Sephardi

-book readings, author signings, book sales and tours at the Center
+book sales and tours at the Center for Jewish

-for Jewish History.
-The event brought together authors and book
+History.
+The event brought together authors

-lovers that write about and enjoy books relating to the culture,
+and book lovers that write about and enjoy books

-history, philosophy, religion, languages and experiences of the
+languages and experiences of the Sephardic Jews,

-Sephardic Jews, past and present.
+past and present.
 There were hundreds of Sephardic-oriented

-books, including both new and hard to find titles, as well as antiquarian
+books, including both new and hard to find titles,

-books.
-During the event, nine visiting authors discussed a wide
+nine visiting authors discussed a wide range of

-range of topics including personal histories, Sephardic history,
+topics including personal histories, Sephardic history,

-philosophy, culture and religion, some read directly from their
+philosophy, culture and religion, some read directly

-books.
-People came from all over New York and New Jersey, and by
+from their books.
+People came from all over New

-and large, there was an atmosphere of fun and excitement; we are
+an atmosphere of fun and excitement; we are already

 Press